DillonGeiger/Week5/README.md

 PathSelection() Makes a user input selection based off the following criteria: Within a state, magnitude, distance, with optional year and date range.

+The attached files include an initial python script and a python tool script For all tools except tornado buffer due to the simplicity of script.
+Additionally there are python toolbox files for every tool and for the python toolbox.